cmccchino/DLAT-MED1-AlphaFold-Multimer/README.md

 ## Biological motivation

-Russo et al. (2024, *Molecular Cell*) demonstrated by co-immunoprecipitation from RAW264.7 macrophage lysates that DLAT — the E2 acetyltransferase subunit of the pyruvate dehydrogenase complex (PDC) — associates with the Mediator complex in vivo during macrophage activation.
+Russo et al. (2024, *Molecular Cell*) demonstrated by co-immunoprecipitation from RAW264.7 macrophage lysates that DLAT, the E2 acetyltransferase subunit of the pyruvate dehydrogenase complex (PDH), associates with the Mediator complex in vivo during macrophage activation.
 This finding establishes that the PDC and Mediator physically associate in a physiologically relevant context, providing a potential structural basis for the local delivery of acetyl-CoA to Mediator-bound chromatin regulatory regions.
-However, the molecular basis of this interaction — which subunit surfaces mediate the contact and through which region of MED1 — remains unknown.
+However, the molecular basis of this interaction, which subunit surfaces mediate the contact and through which region of MED1, remains unknown.

 **This project uses AlphaFold-Multimer to computationally investigate the predicted structural basis of this interaction**, testing two hypotheses:
 1. Does DLAT interact with MED1 through its structured domain region (MED1 domain, residues 72–520)?